seemoo-lab/watchwitch-wireshark/doc/patches.md

 - Src/Dest IP can remain empty
 - Encryption should be set to `ChaCha20 with Poly1305 IIV [RFC8750]`
 - SPI and Encryption Key should be filled out like usual
+- Encryption Key should be 36 bytes (32B key followed by 4B salt)
 - Authentication should be set to `NULL`
-- Authentication Key should contain the Salt